ranja-sarkar/DecisionTree/README.md

 -------

+Without question, Decision Trees have a lot of things going for them.
+They're simple models that are easy to interpret.
+They're fast to train and require minimal data preprocessing.
+And they hand outliers with ease.
+Yet they suffer from a major limitation, and that is their instability compared with other predictors.
+They can be extremely sensitive to small perturbations in the data: a minor change in the training examples can result in a drastic change in the structure of the Decision Tree.

 **Isolation Forest is one decision tree algorithm for anomaly detection in data.**
 It's an unsupervised learning (unlabeled training data) algorithm that assumes most inflowing data are normal and only a minor percentage is anomalous.